2022 Chablis Les Clos

 More reviews and scores

-From 4 separate parcels totaling 4.11 ha, 3 of which are all at the top of the slope – This is aromatically quite similar to the Côte Bouguerots but with more floral influence.
+(from 4 separate parcels totaling 4.11 ha, 3 of which are all at the top of the slope).
+This is aromatically quite similar to the Côte Bouguerots but with more floral influence.
 The rich, big-bodied and tautly muscular flavors are also seemingly chiseled from Kimmeridgian, all wrapped in a wonderfully persistent, very dry, balanced and stony finale.
 This is also extremely impressive and equally built to repay extended cellaring.
-(Don't Miss!)
+I would add that while I have a small preference for the Côte Bouguerots, this is still damn good.

 About the producer